cirros-dev/cirros/README.md

+The CirrOS project provides linux disk and kernel/initramfs images.
+The images are well suited for testing as they are small and boot quickly.
+Please note that:

+ * **Images are provided for test only**.
+They should not be used in production.
+ * **Images have well known login information**.
+Users can log in with 'cirros:letsgocubs' locally or remotely and have passwordless sudo access to root.

-This is a project to build a small cloud image that has useful tools and function for debugging or developing cloud infrastructure.
+CirrOS images have useful tools and function for debugging or developing cloud infrastructure.
 Supported architectures are:

  * aarch64 (64-bit Armv8 often called arm64)
  * arm (32-bit Armv7)